MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Invoke-AzureHDInsightHiveJob.md

 ```

 ### -Defines
-Specifies Hadoop configuration values to set when the job runs.
+Specifies Hadoop configuration values to set when a job runs.

 ```yaml
 Type: Hashtable